handsontable/handsontable/docs/content/guides/cell-functions/cell-renderer.md

 This is because Handsontable:

-* calls `renderer` functions multiple times per cell - this can lead to having multiple copies of the same event listener attached to a cell
+- Calls `renderer` functions multiple times per cell - this can lead to having multiple copies of the same event listener attached to a cell
-* reuses table cell nodes during table scrolling and adding/removing new rows/columns - this can lead to having event listeners attached to the wrong cell
+- Reuses table cell nodes during table scrolling and adding/removing new rows/columns - this can lead to having event listeners attached to the wrong cell

 Before deciding to attach an event listener in cell renderer make sure, that there is no [Handsontable event](@/guides/getting-started/events-and-hooks.md) that suits your needs.
 Using _Handsontable events_ system is the safest way to respond to user actions.